StarGate01/AmongUs-Mumble/README.md

  - [x] Handle mute after death, and unmute at game start
  - [x] Handle voting events
  - [x] Port to 2020.10.22s

+ #### Planned for the next release

+ - [ ] Change the default mumble binary path to the x64 one
+ - [ ] Port to Linux / Proton

+ #### Planned for the future

  - [ ] Implement differentiation between multiple lobbies in the same voice channel
- - [ ] Port to Linux / Proton

 ## Installation